Jonathan India Player Props: Reds vs. Rockies

-Jonathan India -- with a slugging percentage of .575 in his past 10 games, including four home runs -- will be in action for the Cincinnati Reds against the Colorado Rockies, with Noah Davis on the mound, on June 20 at 7:10 PM ET.
+Jonathan India -- with a slugging percentage of .590 in his past 10 games, including four home runs -- will be in action for the Cincinnati Reds against the Colorado Rockies, with Connor Seabold on the mound, on June 21 at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rockies.
+He had a hitless showing in his most recent game (0-for-3) against the Rockies.

 Jonathan India Game Info & Props vs. the Rockies